 This contrasts to full script, like modern language, which has the capacity to communicate the full spectrum of human experience.

-Our symbols are so versatile and abundant that we can use them to mimic our spoken language.
+These symbols are so versatile and abundant that you can use them to mimic spoken language.

 Above: Partial Script vs Spoken Language adapted from Sapiens: A Brief History of Humankind by Yuval Noah Harari